kimizhu/CapsToOpsTest_MicrosoftInTune/CapsToOpsTest_MicrosoftInTune/v1/Topic/Microsoft_Intune_App_SDK_for_iOS_Developer_Guide.md

+---
+description: na
+search: na
+title: Microsoft Intune App SDK for iOS Developer Guide ms.service: na ms.tgt_pltfrm: na ms.topic: article ms.date: na ms.author: f459630d47d34d12a44295cd5237dc68
+---
+# Microsoft Intune App SDK for iOS Developer Guide
+***Note**:  You may wish to first read the __remove by Jason Zhu__, which explains how to prepare for integration on each supported platform.*

 The Microsoft Intune App SDK for iOS allows you to incorporate Intune Mobile App Management (MAM) into your iOS app.
 A MAM-enabled application is one integrated with the Intune App SDK, and allows IT administrators to deploy policies to your mobile app when the app is actively managed.

 # What’s in the SDK